 General terms and conditions

 We can’t engage on issues of party politics or answer questions which break the general house rules.

-We reserve the right to modify or alter our policy and terms and conditions at any time.
+We can change our policy and terms and conditions at any time.

-We’re not responsible for the advertising content on social media websites and do not choose which adverts appear on its page.
+We’re not responsible for the advertising content on social media websites, and we don’t choose which adverts appear on our pages.